ricardoskewes/PhysTrainer/README.md

 # TeXAM
 Exam framework for working with LaTeX.
-Co-developed with @ricardoskewes
+Co-developed with @edvilme